sopermanspace/UnityGen-AI/README.md

 # Features

-- **AI-powered code generation**: UnityGen AI uses advanced AI algorithms to generate code for you, based on your inputs and preferences.
+- **AI-powered generation**: UnityGen AI uses advanced AI algorithms to generate code for you, based on your inputs and preferences.
 - **Seamless integration with Unity**: UnityGen AI is designed to integrate seamlessly with the Unity editor, allowing you to generate and modify code within the same environment you use to create your games and applications.
 - **Fast and efficient**: With UnityGen AI, you can generate code in seconds, saving you hours of time compared to writing code by hand.
--** User-friendly interface**: UnityGen AI has a user-friendly interface that makes it easy to use, even if you're not an experienced developer.
+- **User-friendly interface**: UnityGen AI has a user-friendly interface that makes it easy to use, even if you're not an experienced developer.
 - **Customizable output**: UnityGen AI allows you to customize the code it generates to match your specific needs and preferences.